 |Parking||Rp5.000 (motorcycle) Rp10.000 (car)|

 As a prime tourism site, Balekambang Beach has complete facilities.
 Basic facilities like toilets and changing rooms are available around the beach.
-Modest and cheap restaurants also available on the premises.
-Most of them sell seafood like grilled fish or the Indonesian local food like Pecel.
+Modest and cheap restaurants are also available on the premises.
+Most of them sell seafood like grilled fish or Indonesian local food like Pecel.

 The beach is also child-friendly.
 Next before the beach, there is a playground provided for children.
 With swings, animal statues, and others.
 Furthermore, there are a guest house and homestay for staying overnight.
 With the price starting at Rp150.000 to Rp.
 250.000 per night.